-Neetu A. John is a Social and Health Scientist at ICRW.
+Neetu A. John is a Social and Health Science Fellow at ICRW.
 In this role, she manages and provides technical assistance to a variety of research projects, designs and executes research studies and impact evaluations, and conducts data analysis.
 Neetu is a Population and Health Scientist with eight years of experience in international and domestic public health research and programs, with a focus on sexual and reproductive health and its intersection with gender, socioeconomic disparities and broader developmental processes.

 Neetu is currently conducting a randomized control trial to test the impact of a multi-sectoral intervention to improve women’s household decision-making ability and contraceptive use by involving both partners of a couple in Ibadan, Nigeria.
 She is the quantitative research lead of a multi-country study that is trying to understand the linkages between violence against women and women’s economic empowerment.
 She is also providing technical assistance to a study trying to estimate the economic impacts of child marriage by collecting nationally representative survey data in sub-Saharan African countries.

 At ICRW, she has worked with multi-lateral institutions, foundations, universities and international and local NGOS, including the World Bank, UNICEF, USAID, the Gates Foundation, University of Ibadan and Population Services International.